why do bees make hives

 Worker bees are equipped with a handy tool when it comes to honeycomb production.

 At about 10 days old a female worker bee will develop glands in her abdomen.
-These glands allow the female worker bee to convert the sugar she collects from nectar and pollen into the wax.
+These glands allow the female worker bee to convert the sugar she collects from nectar and pollen into wax.

-This process is apparent when small flakes of wax begin to appear on the worker bee’s abdomen.
+You can see this in action when small flakes of wax begin to appear on the worker bee’s abdomen.

 The Perfect Place For A Nest

-Honeybees are fussy about the location of their new home, and rightly so.
+Honey bees are fussy about the location of their new home, and rightly so.

 When selecting a location for a nest, the swarm will send out scout bees to assess potential locations.
-Upon returning to the hive scout bees will perform a ‘waggle dance’, the vigour of the dance is used as a key indicator of the viability of the location.

 Once all of these criteria have been met the scout bee will return to the swarm and relay her findings with her dance moves.

-Workers bees will use a layer of Propolis at the entrance to their home.
 This acts as a disinfectant for the bees’ legs, not unlike the swimming pool foot baths of old.

 The hexagonal design of the honeycomb is no mistake and when you look into the reasons why, the honeybee genius becomes apparent.